kristo-godari/drone-delivery-routing-algorithm/README.md

 The Drone Delivery Routing Algorithm is a Java-based project designed to find the fastest drone for delivering orders in a drone delivery system.
 It utilizes a weighted graph and a shortest path algorithm to determine the optimal drone for a given order.

-If you are interested only the algorithm you can find it [here](src/main/java/org/godari/dronedelivery/services/algorithm/ShortestPathAlgorithmService.java)
+If you are interested only in the algorithm you can find it [here](src/main/java/org/godari/dronedelivery/services/algorithm/ShortestPathAlgorithmService.java)

 ## Problem statement
 Given a fleet of drones, a list of customer orders, and availability of the individual products in warehouses,